-Who’s the best stress management coach in family?
+Who’s the best stress management coach in the family?
 Your dog, of course!

 Unless you pick a Chihuahua, your pooch is a model of effective stress management.
 When she’s not playing, she’ll likely just loll around most of the time, looking out the window, relaxing, sniffing, breathing with the measured skill of a yogi, etcetera.
 But the second a threat arises—like mail poking through the mail slot or a squirrel invading the yard—your dog bursts into action, barking, chasing, snarling and chewing.
 But unlike her chronically stressed owner, once the squirrel’s gone or the mail’s been chewed to death, the family dog is almost immediately relaxed.
 She’ll wag her tail in victory, walk back to her blankie and patiently wait for the next emergency.